R4YM3/dotfiles/README.md

 - Update capslock to behave as escape
 - Set dock to auto hide
-- Enable tap left-click on mousetrack
+- Enable tap left-click on trackpad
 - Configure iterm2 to use theme defined in `./config/iterm/themes/dracula/Dracula.itermcolors`
 - Configure iterm2 to use FireCode Nerd Font

-## Todo:
+## To do:
 - Config stuff which still are todo after setup (see previous list)
 - Command to boot a present of apps on pre-defined screen positions, for example: `$ boot development`.
 Which will boot all development apps, or `boot client-name` to boot all client specific apps.
 - Ubuntu driver installer